Religious music: Jori

 Another Sikh instrument is the Jori.
 The word jori means pair and the jori is a pair of two drums.
 The musician playing the jori will use one hand per drum whilst playing the instrument.
 The instrument was created during the time of the fifth Sikh Guru, Guru Arjun Dev Ji.
 Originally, one of the most popular drums used in South Asia in the 16th century was the Mardang.
 The Mardang was a singular drum with two sides played simultaneously.
 In the court of Guru Arjun Dev Ji there were two musicians, Sata and Balwand, who decided to create a new instrument by splitting the Mardang in half.
 This created two separate drums that would be played simultaneously and would be able to be tuned individually.

 Taus

-One of the most fascinating Sikh instruments is the Taus.
-It is one of the most beautiful instruments in the world and the head of the instrument is shaped like a peacock.
+One distinctive Sikh instrument is the Taus.
+The head of the instrument is shaped like a peacock.
 The 10th Guru of the Sikhs, Guru Gobind Singh Ji, named the instrument "Taus" as the word is Persian for peacock.
-This instrument was originally created by Guru Hargobind Sahib Ji it is significantly larger than other Sikh instruments.
-It is played with a bow and has 28–30 different strings.
-This allows the instrument to display an array of emotions and properly play the raags of Sri Guru Granth Sahib Ji.
+This instrument was originally created by Guru Hargobind Sahib Ji.
+It is significantly larger than other Sikh instruments.
+It is played with a bow and has 28–30 strings, allowing the instrument to communicate an array of emotions and properly play the raags of Sri Guru Granth Sahib Ji.